 Before I start with these tips on meeting people, it’s best to talk about how to vote in elections with low vision, as well as how to attend political events without losing anything.
-Read my post on voting here, and my post on political events here.
+Read my post on voting here, and my post on attending political events here.

 Research their interests ahead of time

 Prior to talking to politicians and elected officials, I research their interests and platform ahead of time on their website or other media.
 This way, I knew who to talk to about what.
 For example, the governor is very passionate about education, so I talked to him about education policy, since I knew that was one of his major interests, and one of mine too.
 I also highly recommend following politicians and elected officials on social media to keep up with what they are doing.
 This includes local representatives, senators, congressmen, the governor, lieutenant governor, and similar.

 Introduce yourself in one sentence